Transfer Credit Policy

 Directed Study Course Section

 Directed Study is an independent study instructional format for a section of a regular course required for a student’s program of study that is not available in a particular semester.
 The material covered in such courses is the same as what is covered in the traditional course.
 The directed study option is used only in unusual circumstances and is not an alternative to inadequate planning or inconvenient timing.
 It is expected that only instructors who normally teach the course will be responsible for a directed study course.
 Regular tuition and fees will be charged for each directed study credit.
-Approval of the Dean of Instruction is required.
+Approval of the Provost is required.

 Independent Study Courses

 Independent Study is intended to expand a student’s learning experience beyond the normal program curriculum.
 It provides the student with an opportunity to pursue/ research a subject in more depth, and in a more independent manner than would be possible in a traditional course.
 A supervising Tompkins Cortland faculty member and the student cooperatively design a written contract equivalent to college-level study within a specific discipline.
 Each hour of credit should reflect a minimum of 45 hours of work.
-Approval of the Dean of Instruction is required.
+Approval of the Provost is required.

 Application for Degree